carbon-language/carbon-lang/docs/project/commit_access.md

 We'll periodically remove commit access from contributors who have been idle for over 6 months.
 We'll use a combination of sources to determine what "idle" means, including whether a developer has been either sending or reviewing PRs.
+Developers should always ask for it to be restored if they plan to start contributing again or come back from a break.
+Any relevant past contributions will still apply and allow it to be restored trivially.

 For example, for `jonmeow`, GitHub searches (defaulting to PRs for convenience, but other types are included):